The-Doraemonians/Brocc_Li/exam/exam_prep.typ

   ]
   78. Name and explain the two competing views on agents.
   #answer-box[
-    + *LLM-first view*: We make an LLM into an agents.
+    + *LLM-first view*: We make an LLM into an agents!
+      - Implications: scaffold on top of LLMs, prompting-focused, heavy on engineering
-    + *Agent-first view*: We integrate LLMs into AI agents so they can use language for reasoning and communication.
+    + *Agent-first view*: We integrate LLMs into AI agents so they can use language for reasoning and communication!
+      - Implications: All the same challenges faced by previous AI agents (e.g., perception, reasoning, world models, planning) still remain, but we need to *re-examine them through the new lens of LLMs* and tackle new ones (e.g., synthetic data, self-reﬂection, internalized search)
   ]
   79. What is the fundamental difference between current and classic agents?
   #answer-box[